-- Screen for TBI in consumers.
+- ➤ Screen for TBI in consumers.
 It is important for agencies to accurately identify consumers with a TBI so that any TBI-related challenges are appropriately addressed.
 Only a few agency administrators reported currently screening consumers for a TBI.
 There are many brief screening instruments available.
-The U.S. Department of Health and Human Services created a document that describes the importance of screening and its benefits and provides a list of screening tools. - ▶ Provide intensive TBI-related training to staff.
+There are a number of screening tools available; one free tool is the HELPS Brain Injury Screening Tool.
+Other tools are described on the Center for Excellence in Disabilities website. - ➤ Provide intensive TBI-related training to staff.
 In our study, agencies that provided training for staff had better consumer employment outcomes.
 Anecdotally, many VR counselors report having consumers on their caseloads who have a confirmed or suspected TBI, and they also report not knowing how to work effectively with this population.
 Providing training is a relatively simple, attainable strategy to help counselors and other staff feel comfortable and improve knowledge about how to best serve this population.
-Many online training options exist, and inperson national and state TBI conferences regularly take place. - If a consumer has a TBI or you suspect a TBI, obtain a neuropsychological evaluation.
+Many online training options exist, and inperson national and state TBI conferences occur regularly. - If a consumer has a TBI or you suspect a TBI, obtain a neuropsychological evaluation.
 A neuropsychological evaluation is a formal assessment of how one's brain functions.
 It can help diagnose a brain injury and describe the cognitive and behavioral impacts of the brain injury.
 A neuropsychological evaluation can identify cognitive strengths and weaknesses and guide treatment planning, including identifying appropriate vocational goals.
 Specific questions and reasons for the evaluation should be provided to the psychologist conducting it.
 It is important that the psychologist who performs the neuropsychological evaluation is familiar with B/VI and able to conduct a valid assessment, given the individual's level of vision loss.
 If you cannot find a neuropsychologist with this experience, consider connecting the neuropsychologist you select with a psychologist who has conducted testing with people with B/VI.

-Last updated: May 2022
+Last updated: June 2025

 - Strive to have services provided by a person with dual expertise in TBI and B/VI.
 Our research indicates that even when considering consumers' personal characteristics and the services they received, employment outcomes were much better for consumers served in agencies that had staff with dual expertise in TBI and B/VI.
 If your agency does not have a staff person with dual expertise, you should strive to identify a professional with dual expertise in your TBI vendor network.
 Ask your vendors if they have a person with this expertise.
 If you can identify someone with dual expertise, it would be valuable to send all consumers with TBI and B/VI to that provider, if possible.
-If your vendors do not have a staff person with dual expertise, you could express your interest to vendors in having that expertise available for your consumers. - Establish a person with dual expertise within your agency.
+If your vendors do not have a staff person with dual expertise, you could express your interest to vendors in having that expertise available for your consumers. - Establish dual expertise within your agency.
 This may be a more challenging service strategy to attain, but it was strongly associated with more positive outcomes for this population.
 Combined agencies may have the option of allowing someone with existing expertise in TBI to be trained on services for B/VI.
 For example, the Vision Specialist Certificate Program, offered by the NRTC, is one option for intensive training on B/VI.
 Agencies for the blind may be able to identify a person in the agency with an interest in developing expertise on TBI and provide intensive training in that area.
 Several online training options exist, although obtaining a certificate in TBI generally requires a certain number of contact hours with individuals with TBI, which may be difficult to accomplish.